cdomet-d/irc/bot/libs/curl/docs/libcurl/libcurl.md

 # LINKING WITH LIBCURL

-On Unix-like machines, there is a tool named curl-config that gets installed with the rest of the curl stuff when 'make install' is performed.
+On unix-like machines, there is a tool named curl-config that gets installed with the rest of the curl stuff when 'make install' is performed.

 curl-config is added to make it easier for applications to link with libcurl